Dechie/Dechie/README.md

 🔭 I am a software engineering student, a mobile developer, a backend developer and AI student.

-⚡ I am interested in mobile development, backend development, AI and Data Science.
-I am a highly motivated and passionate software developer with good problem solving skills. </p>
+⚡ I am interested in mobile development, Currently working on flutter

+🏄 Looking to collaborate on flutter, Laravel, AI

+✈️ currently learning tensorflow

 ### 🛠️ Languages and Tools That I use:
 <p align="left">